jestjs/jest/docs/MockFunctionAPI.md

 mockFn(3); // 39
 ```

-It also helps to mock class constructors:
+`mockImplementation` can also be used to mock class constructors:

 <Tabs groupId="examples">
 <TabItem value="js" label="JavaScript">